Alfresco/docs-alfresco/transform-service/1.1/admin/index.md

 ### What do I do if LibreOffice hangs

 If LibreOffice hangs, the health endpoint will fail to respond, and the container/pod will automatically reboot.
 This applies to all five Docker transformers.
-The Alfresco Content Services Helm deployment uses two replicas for each component of the Transform Service by default (except for the shared file store) in order to provide scalability and fault tolerance.
+The Content Services Helm deployment uses two replicas for each component of the Transform Service by default (except for the shared file store) in order to provide scalability and fault tolerance.

 ### What debug logging is available for the Transform Service